 This is a designated UNESCO world heritage site.
 Built by Augustinian friars in 1694 using coral bricks, construction was finally completed in 1894.
 It is a prime example of a Baroque church, and very picturesque.
 Reminiscent of the Spanish era, it has enormous buttresses on the sides and back of the building.
 The church is about 45 minutes journey from Laoag.

-This is just a 30-minute bus ride from Laoag City traveling on any south-bound bus.
-The museum can easily be found, as it is near the bridge where all the public buses stop.
+This is just a 30-minute bus ride from Laoag City travelling on any south-bound bus.
+The museum is easy to find as it is near the bridge where all the public buses stop.
 Here you’ll find the Marcos Museum and Mausoleum, supposedly the last resting place of Ferdinand Marcos (1917 – 1989).
 The Mausoleum is an intensely dark room with a floodlit body in a glass case on a mattress in the centre of the room.
 Is it real or just a wax fake?
 I’ll let you decide.
-No photographs are allowed inside and you cannot get up close to the case.
-It is really creepy walking around a dark room with eerie choral music playing.
+Photographs are not allowed inside and you have to keep a distance from the case.
+It is quite creepy walking around a dark room with eerie choral music playing.
 The museum itself houses memorabilia of the late President Marcos.

 The Fort Ilocandia Resort is an old hotel with character.
-It’s located in Barangay Calayab about 9 km away from the city center.
+It’s located in Barangay Calayab about 9 km away from the city centre.
 If you want a luxurious stay in the region, then this is the perfect location.
-Its design was inspired by Spanish colonial architecture.
+Spanish colonial architecture inspired its design.
 It has a swimming pool, extensive gardens and a private beach with lifeguards.
-Any number of sports are available including: volleyball, wind surfing, tennis, archery and horseback riding to name but a few.
+Any number of sports are available including volleyball, windsurfing, tennis, archery and horseback riding to name but a few.
 I thoroughly enjoyed a few nights here, look out for special package deals which they offer occasionally.
-The only let-down is the food which is a bit average.
+The only let-down is the food which is rather average.

-This is located in Badoc, halfway between Vigan and Laoag.
+This is located in Badoc, midway between Laoag and Vigan.
 It houses the famous Luna family’s memorabilia.
-Juan Luna was arguably the Philippines’ greatest painter, his most famous work is the Spoliarium which is housed in the National Museum of Fine Arts in Manila.
+Juan Luna was arguably the Philippines’ greatest painter.
+His most famous work is the Spoliarium housed in the National Museum of Fine Arts in Manila.

 This historic site in the town of Burgos is about 40 km away from Laoag and stands on a hill overlooking the West Philippine Sea.
 It is the highest Spanish colonial lighthouse in the Philippines.
 Still active, it provides a welcoming light to ships that enter the Philippine Archipelago from the North.

 Travel to the northernmost tip of Luzon to the coastal resort town of Pagudpud and you’ll find crystal clear blue water and white sand beaches lined with coconut trees.
-At the time of writing this area is relatively unspoilt, where natural beaches can still be found, with little tourism development.
+This area is relatively unspoilt, you can still find natural beaches with little tourism development.

 It is such a historically important site that it was designated a UNESCO World Heritage site in December 2000.
-Motor vehicles are banned from much of this area, so the horse-drawn Kalesa is the main form of transport.
+There is a ban on motor vehicles in the area, so the horse-drawn Kalesa is the main form of transport.
 Riding a Kalesa is the best way to visit the top tourist spots.
 A full tour will usually visit around 8-10 different places and take about 3 hours depending on your stay at each location.
-On your journey you’ll certainly visit some of the following places.
+On your journey, you’ll certainly visit some of the following places.

-Search for Vigan on Google, and chances are that this is the first image shown.
+Search for Vigan on Google, and chances are that this is the first image showing.
 This street is right in the heart of Vigan with all the historic buildings that make the town the heritage site that it is.
-During the day, the street is full of shops selling the best local products of Vigan.
-This ranges from antiques, woven products and woodcrafts to wine, jewelry and street food.
+During the day, the street is full of shops selling the region’s local products.
+This includes street food, antiques, woodcrafts, woven products wine and, jewellery.
 If you can stay until nightfall the streets become quiet and the perfect place for an evening walk.

 This well preserved, lovely old cathedral from the Spanish era is centrally located.
 It is typical of old Spanish church architecture of the northern Philippines.
-The Cathedral is an imposing creamy-white building built in the earthquake baroque style with thick buttresses which are designed to support it through earthquakes and typhoons.
-It faces Plaza Salcedo on one side and the more lively Plaza Burgos, where locals hang out, on the other.
-The 25-meter-high bell tower stands 15 meters away from the main building so that if one structure is destroyed in an earthquake, the other will remain standing.
+The Cathedral is an imposing white building built in the baroque style with thick buttresses which are designed to support the building through earthquakes.
+The Cathedral faces Plaza Salcedo on one side and the more lively Plaza Burgos, where locals hang out, on the other.
+The 25-meter-high bell tower stands 15 meters away from the main building so that if one structure were to be destroyed in an earthquake, hopefully, the other will remain standing.

 Also known as the St. Augustine Parish Church.
 Built by Augustinian Friars in 1590, it is one of the oldest churches in Ilocos.
 Bantay Church is a baroque-gothic style church with a separate belfry situated on top of a small hill a few meters away from the church.

 Pagburnayan is a place where they use traditional methods for making pottery.
-Burnay is an earthenware jar crafted by potter’s hands using a traditional potter’s wheel.
-Fine sand is used as a tempering material and this is then fired at a high temperature in a brick and clay ground kiln.
-This makes the pot harder and more durable than the usual terra cotta used in pottery.
-The local bagoong (fish sauce), sugarcane vinegar, and basi wine ferment in burnay jars.
+Burnay is an earthenware jar made by a potter’s hands on a traditional wheel.
+The jar is tempered with fine sand and then fired at a high temperature in a brick and clay kiln.
+The finished pot is harder and more durable than the usual terra cotta used in pottery.
+Burnay jars are used to ferment and store the local basi wine, bagoong (fish sauce) and sugarcane vinegar.
 There are 2 pottery making factories in Vigan, which are opposite each other.
 Philippine National Artist in Pottery, Fidel Go is the owner of one of the factories.
 Both factories welcome guests who want to try hands-on pottery making for free.
 They also sell souvenir items made of clay for a reasonable amount.

 The Syquia Mansion on Quirino Boulevard is now a museum filled with old furniture and exhibits dedicated to the life of Vigan native Elpidio Quirino.
-Quirino was the Philippines’ sixth president who was born in the nearby provincial jail, where his mother worked.
-He rose to political prominence after marrying into the fabulously wealthy Syquia family.
+Quirino was the Philippines’ sixth president who was born in the nearby jail, where his mother worked.
+After marrying into the wealthy Syquia family he rose to political prominence.

-Built in 1788, this museum is in the ancestral home of Father José Burgos, one of the three martyr priests executed by the Spanish in 1872.
-It houses an extensive collection of Ilocano artefacts.
+This museum was built in 1788 and is situated in the old home of Father José Burgos.
+He was one of three priests executed and martyred by the Spanish in 1872.
+The museum houses an extensive collection of Ilocano artefacts.
 It’s also home to a series of paintings by Don Esteban Villanueva, a famous local painter.
 The paintings depict the 1807 Basi Revolt.
 This occurred when the Philippines Spanish rulers banned the private manufacture of basi, a local alcoholic beverage made from sugarcane.